 Some of the most common severe medical reasons cats stop eating altogether include cancer, diabetes, dental disease, kidney disease, pancreatitis, ingestion of a foreign material, urinary tract infections/diseases (UTIs) and arthritis.

-In many cases, the pain a cat feels will subside when the condition is dealt with, or the condition can be conditioned to help prevent longterm pain.
+In many cases, the pain a cat feels will subside when the condition is dealt with, or the condition can be conditioned to help prevent long-term pain.

 NON-MEDICAL REASONS A CAT MAY NOT EAT